SaadAAkash/PyNary101/PyCodesForWorkshops/README.md

 Assignment
 -------
-A not-so-exciting adventure game!
+A not-so-exciting adventure game! :video_game:

-## Day8: Text like Julias - The Julias Caeser
+## Day8: Text like Julias - The Julias Caeser :thought_balloon:

 Topics
 ------
-Introduction to Cryptography and Cryptanalysis
+* Introduction to Cryptography and Cryptanalysis
-Basic Terminologies, Encryption and Decryption
+* Basic Terminologies, Encryption and Decryption
-Making Paper Cryptography tools and how to use them Learning Cypher technique from Julius Caesar
+* Making Paper Cryptography tools and how to use them
+* Learning Cypher technique from Julius Caesar
-Code encryption and decryption
+* Code encryption and decryption
-Code caeser cypher
+* Code caeser cypher

 Assignment
 -------
-Avengers, Assemble!
+Avengers, Assemble! :godmode:

 ![Example Image][3]